Mark I Models 1:144 - Page 3

 Colour schemes included in the kit:

-One injection-moulded kit is supplied in this box; it contains 48 parts and one clear part (the cockpit canopy).
-A comprehensive decal sheet is included.
+Description: This injection-moulded kit contains 37 parts, one resin part and one clear part (cockpit canopy).
+A comprehensive instruction leaflet and a decal sheet are included.

 Colour schemes included in the kit: